SantanderMetGroup/climate4R.agro/README.md

 ## Input Data Requirements

-The package expects `climate4R` grid objects with the following structure:
+The package expects `climate4R` grid objects with daily temporal resolution.
+Grids should have the following structure:

 ```r
 # Example grid structure